 FIRST LAYER - Main elements for the use of teaching and learning methodologies to work with EDI in Design and Design-related fields SECOND LAYER - Complementary elements for the use of teaching and learning methodologies to work with EDI in Design and Design-related fields Compliance with EDI's scopes, missions, and visions, in the following conditions: Both online and in studio teaching and learning.
 Either online or in studio teaching and learning.
 (As evinced in D 2.1.1. and D 2.2.1.)
 Effectiveness of the methodology to work with EDI: Capability of the methodology to generate consistent learning into students and staff.
 Capability of the methodology to be used even after the teaching period (i.e., as a professional tool).
 Power of the methodology to generate consistent and unbiased culture and knowledge on EDI.
 Capability of the methodology to generate effective skills, on EDI, such as: Procedural skills.
-Technical skills.
+Research skills, Technical skills.
 Cultural skills.
 Theoretical skills Suitability of the methodology to be applied in several design fields (i.e., Product Design, Architecture, Communication, Service Design, etc.).
-Comparability of the methodology to be used in different design fields (i.e., Product Design, Architecture, Communication, Service Design, etc.).
+Flexibility of the methodology to be used in different design fields (i.e., Product Design, Architecture, Communication, Service Design, etc.).
+Comparability of the methodology (process, logics, and results - when more methodologies can be used to achieve an equivalent result).
 Popularity of the methodology across different Design communities.
 Reputation of the methodology across different Design communities.
 Easiness of use (for students).
 Level of distribution (i.e., open access, copyrighted, etc.).
 Language of available sources (mono-language VS multilanguage).
 Comparability of the methodology against other popular tools already adopted in the field.

 • Quality and quantity of available sources (i.e., books, journal articles, case studies, conference papers, etc.).

 • Suitability to use the methodology to work with / to be used by external stakeholders.

 • Suitability to support collaborative learning and collaborative design activities.

 • Suitability to support diverse nature of projects to

 be performed, such as:

 • Research-based.

 Research-through-Design.

-• Creative-led.
+o Creative-led.

 Experimental.

 Student-led VS based on pre-identified

 design brief.

 Collective VS individual.